R0kkxSynetique/R0kkxSynetique/README.md

 ### Hi there 👋
-I'm a first year Computer technician apprentice at [CPNV](https://www.cpnv.ch/).
+I'm a second year Computer technician apprentice at [CPNV](https://www.cpnv.ch/).
 I don't have many projects done yet as I still learn a lot, but it'll come with time.
 I'm currently interested in OOP development which will be a majority of the courses I'll be undertaking during these years.

 ## Finished projects so far